 Exploring a climate strategy for New Zealand

 David Attenborough recently stated in regard to climate change: ‘My generation is no great example for understanding – we have done terrible things.
 If we are not making progress with young people we are done!’
 (April 2019).
-Our 2019 work programme aims to provide young people a platform to enable them to amplify their thinking and have their voice heard.
-See the two events below.
+Our work programme aims to provide young people a platform to enable them to amplify their thinking and have their voice heard.
+See, for example, the 2019 KiMua: Exploring Climate Futures workshop below.

-The 2019 work programme also includes a number of research reports, including a Project 2058 report on climate change reporting.
+The current work programme also includes a number of research reports, including a Project 2058 report on climate change reporting.

 Latest Blog Post

 To manage Aotearoa New Zealand’s transition to a low-carbon future, every professional financial decision must take climate change into account.
 How...